Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Kickstand

-A kickstand is an attachment on the bicycle to stand up in any location.
+A kickstand is an attachment on the bicycle that can stand up in any location.
 It is usually fixed to the bottom of the bottom bracket.
-We can fold and open it as per the requirement.
+We can fold and open it as required.

 Locknut